IAEA chief says mission to big Ukraine nuclear plant on way

-The urgency has been heightened in recent days as Russia and Ukraine have traded claims of strikes at or near the plant, intensifying fears that the fighting could cause a massive radiation leak.
-Last week, the facility was temporarily knocked offline.
+His announcement came hours after Russia and Ukraine traded claims of rocket and artillery strikes at or near the plant on Sunday, intensifying fears that the fighting could cause a massive radiation leak.
+Under the barrage of shelling last week, the facility was already temporarily knocked offline.

 “The day has come,” Grossi wrote on Twitter, adding that the Vienna-based IAEA’s “Support and Assistance Mission ... is now on its way.”